vivekbhr/ASM-Analysis/README.md

 ## Usage

+### Preparing Files

-1) To use AlleleExplorer, you need to first create the maternal and paternal pseudogenomes ModTools.
+1) To use AlleleExplorer, you need to first create the maternal and paternal pseudogenomes using ModTools.

 2) Place the pseudogenome and the bowtie/tophat indexes in a directory named *01_rawdata/pseudogenome* in your working directory.

 3) Place the raw fastq files in the directory  *01_rawdata/fastq* in your working directory.

+### Run AlleleExplorer

-3) Run AlleleMap-wrapper (see tool help).
+3) Run AlleleMap-wrapper (see tool help), to map the fastqs to reference genome.
+You will need a **config file** for this, explaining the executable locations.

 5) Prepare a sampleSheet for AlleleEx-wrapper, indicating the maternal/paternal mapped file location, sample names etc. (see example samplesheet).